-But there's a better trick that works extremely well for bass, especially synthesizer bass, and that is to use the chorus effect.
+But there's a better trick that works extremely well for bass, especially synthesizer bass, and that is to use the chorus effect (you can use a flanger or phaser, too).
 This can be done with the kick drum as well, with a lot more caution though, aiming at less added width.

 In our case, we want to use a stereo chorus effect.
 What it does is split your mono bass signal into two independent channels that are then panned hard left and hard right.
 The chorus software or hardware will then begin oscillating the pitch and a small amount of delay differently in each channel, usually in an inverted relationship versus any true randomization.
 The amount of delay added indirectly changes the sense of panning as well.
 The end result that your bass gets stretched horizontally across the stereo field instead of being a mono element exclusively up the center.